-Figure 3 shows that the most common types of order applied for in October to December 2015 were for care (73% of children involved in applications).
-There is often a different pattern between the types of order applications and the orders that are given - this is because an application for one type can result in an order of a different type being made.
-For example, there were 419 children involved in applications for a supervision order in October to December 2015, compared to 1,945 children involved in supervision orders made in that same quarter.
+Figure 4 shows that the most common types of order applied for in January to March 2016 were for care (74% of children involved in applications).
+There is often a different pattern between the types of order applications and the orders that are given because an application for one type can result in an order of a different type being made.
+For example, there were 448 children involved in applications for a supervision order in January to March 2016, compared to 1,791 children involved in supervision orders made in that same quarter (Table 3).
 The trend in disposals tends to lag behind that for applications, due to the time taken for a decision to be reached in cases.

-The Children and Family Court Advisory and Support Service (Cafcass) also publishes data on the number of care applications, the latest edition of which can be found here:
+The Children and Family Court Advisory and Support Service (Cafcass) also publishes data on the number of care applications, the latest edition of which can be found here: www.cafcass.gov.uk/leaflets-resources/organisational-material/care-and-private-law-demand-statistics/care-demand-statistics.aspx Case level care order figures are currently not produced by the MoJ and so comparisons between the two datasets cannot be made at this time.
+Figure 4: Public law applications and orders made, showing proportion of children involved in each order type, January to March 2016

-https://www.cafcass.gov.uk/leaflets-resources/organisational-material/careand-private-law-demand-statistics/care-demand-statistics.aspx

-Case level care order figures are currently not produced by the MoJ and so comparisons between the two datasets cannot be made at this time.

-EPO = Emergency protection order, SG = Special guardianship order, Parental resp = Parental responsibility order

-Timeliness of care proceedings

-Statistics on the time taken to complete care and supervision cases in the family courts of England and Wales are given in Table 5.
+EPO = Emergency protection order, SG = Special guardianship order, Parental resp = Parental responsibility order Timeliness of care proceedings Statistics on the time taken to complete care and supervision cases in the family courts of England and Wales are given in Table 5.
 This table presents summary statistics showing the time, in weeks, between the date an application for a care or supervision order was lodged and the date the first care, supervision, or other substantive order was made in the case, for those cases disposed of during each quarter.

-The long term downward trend seen since 2011 in the average time for a disposal to be made stabilised around 29 weeks from July 2014, and then dropped again slightly to 27.5 weeks in the latest quarter (October to December 2015) (Figure 4).
+A long term downward trend seen since 2011 reduced the average time for a disposal to be made to around 29 weeks in Q3 2014 (July to September), and then dropped again slightly to 27.5 weeks at the end of 2015 (Table 5).
+This figure has remained constant in the latest quarter (Figure 5).